 When the 2008-2011 status of forces agreement (SOFA) was signed at the close of the Bush administration, Iraq was improving sharply.
 Alongside the SOFA, the US and Iraq signed the Strategic Framework Agreement (SFA), whose conditions-based guidelines constituted the overarching law-and-policy frame for the long-term US-Iraq relationship.

-In the near term, the 2008-2011 SOFA transitioned the US-led presence in Iraq from a UN-authorized occupation to a US-Iraq bilateral arrangement.
-The UN authorizations for the occupation had been annual, so the 3-year arrangement was also a transition to a longer timeframe.
+In the near term, the 2008-2011 SOFA transitioned the US-led presence in Iraq from UN authorizations to a US-Iraq bilateral arrangement.
+The UN authorizations for the occupation and peace operations had been annual, so the 3-year arrangement was also a transition to a longer timeframe.

 The 2008-2011 SOFA neither barred nor required a particular subsequent arrangement for President Bush's successor.
 The Arab Spring hadn't happened yet when the SOFA and SFA were signed, so the degeneration of the Arab Spring, especially in neighboring Syria, wasn't then a risk factor.
 If the trajectory of Iraq's progress had continued on pace, especially in relation to the 2010 elections in Iraq, it was conceivable for the US-led peace operations with Iraq to reduce sharply by 2011.
 The 2008-2011 SOFA provided a 3-year window for the next President to stay the course and advance Iraq's progress in the critical formative stage, then assess the situation and determine the transition to the next US-Iraq arrangement in accordance with the SFA's guidelines, analogous to Eisenhower's decision on the American global posture when post-WW2 transitioned to the Cold War.